tugcantopaloglu/polyglot-ai/README.md

 Btw it's written in rust because why not.

 Feel free to open issues and pull requests for more feautres.
-I will be checking them every saturday.
+I will be checking them everyday.

 So shortly a self-hosted platform that aggregates multiple AI coding assistants into a single interface.
 Query Claude, Gemini, Codex, GitHub Copilot, Cursor, Perplexity, and Ollama through one unified CLI with automatic failover, rate limit handling, and context preservation across tools.